maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 👉 [Want to see where the magic starts?
 Dive into the core TXT OS.](https://github.com/onestardao/WFGY/tree/main/OS)
 > One plain-text file.
 Infinite reasoning power.

+🚧 Work-in-progress: You're not late.
+You're early.
+The storm hasn't hit yet — but you're already inside the eye.

 ---